-On the morning of June 9, 1967, the third day of the Six-Day War, soldiers of the Golani Brigade began climbing toward one of the most heavily fortified positions in the Middle East.
+On the morning of June 9, 1967, the fifth day of the Six-Day War, soldiers of the Golani Brigade began the assault known as the Battle of Tel Fakher, climbing toward one of the most heavily fortified positions in the Middle East.
 Tel Fakher, a Syrian military stronghold on the Golan Heights, was built to be impregnable.
 Concrete bunkers, trenches, minefields, and barbed wire covered the hilltop.
 The Syrians had been fortifying the position for 19 years, and every angle of approach was covered by interlocking fields of fire.

 What followed was one of the bloodiest and most decisive battles in Israeli military history.